rz4/MinoTauro/README.md

 ```

-HyTorch's macro `bind` can be used to assign default values to components same as when creating
+MinoTauro's macro `bind` can be used to assign default values to components same as when creating
 a new object of a namespaced `sigmod` with `defsigmod`.
 Using the Linear function as an example again:

 ```hy